kivy0000/login_vue/README.md

   registrationVerificationCode:  /api/getVcode
 <h3>attention:</h3>
 1. Some contents need to be specifically configured in request.js, vue.config.js, and vue files.
-2.token and verification code need to read session or redis data for verification, redis is not used at present, if you need, you can also add your own;
+2.The back-end section is named login vue web and is not in the current repository, please download a match as well 3.token and verification code need to read session or redis data for verification, redis is not used at present, if you need, you can also add your own;
+3.
 to Be Continued......
 <h2>-------------------------------------------------------------------------------------------</h2>